yeehaa123/presentation-moonconf/slides.md

 <!---

-The current transition towards (unfortunately named) serverless architectures mean that the frontend, client, application is becoming more and more important.
+First, the current rise of the (unfortunately named) serverless architectures mean that the frontend, client, application is becoming more and more important.

 Obie Fernandez, for instance, claims that:

-"Serverless" application architectures offer tremendous cost savings and colossal horizontal scaling ability, with the side benefit of encouraging loosely coupled design.
+"'Serverless' application architectures offer tremendous cost savings and colossal horizontal scaling ability, with the side benefit of encouraging loosely coupled design.
 The advantages are so profound, that the days of monolithic application servers might be numbered."

 Without a traditional backend, however, the client rather than the server is the place where all the different services come together.
 As a consequence, seriously thinking about frontend architecture is no longer a luxury.
 It has become an absolute must.